Dinnage pulls out of Premier League chief executive role

 Dinnage's TV experience was seen as a key asset in the current era of blockbuster rights' deals and a diverging market.
 She began her career at MTV and also worked for Channel Five.

-Scudamore has run English football's top flight since 1999, but announced his intention to step down as its executive chairman earlier this year.
+Scudamore has run English football's top flight since 1999, but stepped down as executive chairman earlier this month.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports